robertajegbo/encryption-report/README.md

 # encryption-report
-Illustrated some of the benefits of implementing encryption techniques and approaches to protect data.
+The goal of this report was to assume the role of Cyber Security manager for a company and explain to the board and staff; the benefits to using various techniques and approaches for protecting company's emplpyees and information.
+The techniques used in the report include implementation of strong passwords, password expiration policies, multi factor authentication (MFA), email certificates, VPN IPSec, and cryptografied disks to protect portable devices.